-This Policy covers nondiscrimination in both employment and access to educational opportunities.
-Therefore, any member of the Lackawanna College community whose acts deny, deprive, unreasonably interfere with or limit the education or employment, residential and/or social access, benefits, and/or opportunities of any member of the Lackawanna College community, guest, or visitor on the basis of that person's actual or perceived protected characteristic(s), is in violation of this Policy.
+This policy covers nondiscrimination in both employment and access to educational opportunities.
+Therefore, any member of the Lackawanna College community whose acts deny, deprive, or limit the educational or employment access, benefits, and/or opportunities of any member of Lackawanna College community, guest, or visitor on the basis of that person's actual or perceived protected characteristics listed above, is in violation of Lackawanna College's Nondiscrimination Policy.